neu-se/CS4530-CS5500-Spring-2021/index.md

 At the end of the semester, the instructors and TAs will evaluate all of the student projects, and select the best (in terms of usability, code quality, test suite quality, and overall design) to merge into the [open source Covey.Town codebase on GitHub](https://github.com/neu-se/covey.town) repository.
 No additional course credit will be awarded to these teams, but these students will have the opportunity to receive public recognition for their project (in the form of a pull request merged into our repository and acknowledgements in the project's contributors list).

+The project will provide hands-on experience to complement the skills taught in this class, requiring students to be able to:
+ - Work effectively in a small team
+ - Enumerate and prioritize development tasks
+ - Propose, design, implement and test a new feature in an existing non-toy software application
+ - Write code that their team members can read and review
+ - Review teammates' code
+ - Analyze a proposed software architecture
+ - Use relevant software tools, such as:
+     - TypeScript
+     - Visual Studio Code (or similar IDE)
+     - Git
+     - Mocha and Jest
+     - Twilio's Programmable Video API
+     - Postman

 ### Acknowledgements
 This class and its contents were inspired by Software Engineering courses at various institutions, including: